10 Lesser Known Google iPhone Apps You Should Be Using

-Get secure access to your Windows, Mac, or Linux computer from anywhere with Chrome Remote Desktop.
+Get secure access to your Windows, Mac, or Linux computer from anywhere with Chrome Remote Desktop [broken link removed].
 Think of it as a skinny TeamViewer.
 Once you’ve set up the remote connection via a Chrome browser extension, you can access your entire computer from your iPhone.
 You can also give remote support to anyone, access your personal files and folders, or monitor any process on your desktop while on the move.

 We had done a complete review of the Chrome Remote Desktop and things haven’t changed that much for this simple software.

 Gboard — Search Anything from The Keyboard

 Google search is such a need that we often switch to it for very common stuff.
 Gboard speeds up these searches by letting us search and send right from the keyboard, instead of switching apps every time.
 The built-in keyboard handles the usual Google searches (flight numbers, restaurant addresses and so on) and even lets you search for GIFs and emoji you can paste into a message field.